AgentschapPlantentuinMeise/Mapping-taxonomists/README.md

    The script begins by loading a pre-processed dataset of taxonomic articles, which includes articles where taxonomic subjects, such as species, have been identified.
 This dataset is stored in the `taxonomic_articles_with_subjects.pkl` file and contains the necessary metadata, including author information.

 2. **Extracting Authors**:
-   The next step is to extract the **author information** from each article using the `get_authors` function from the custom `prep_authors` package.
+   The next step is to extract the **author information** from each article using the `get_authors` function from the custom `prep_authors` module.
 This function scans through the articles and compiles a list of all contributing authors.

 3. **Isolating Single Authors**:
    Once the complete list of authors is generated, we use the `get_single_authors` function to filter out instances where an author is listed multiple times across different articles.
 This function ensures that each author appears only once in the output, allowing us to obtain a unique list of taxonomic authors.